liukaiyi54/KKScrollingBannerView/README.md

 ## Usage

-1. Copy `InfinitePageView.h` and `InfinitePageView.m` to your project.
+1. Copy `KKScrollBannerView.h` and `KKScrollBannerView.m` to your project.
 2. Set up in your views like this:
 ```
 KKScrollBannerView *bannerView = [[KKScrollBannerView alloc] initWithFrame:CGRectMake(0, 0, self.view.frame.size.width, 200)];